Olex2/Olex2Manual/Tasks/05_model_building.md

 - Click on the I_H icon under `@Work|Toolbox Work` will delete selected H.
 - Select one or more hydrogen atom(s) and press DELETE.

 >CRYST The hydrogen atoms are automatically added using a riding model with appropriate AFIX instructions.
 These are normally expressed as geometrical constraints on the X-H distances and/or H-X-(X neighbour(s)) angles depending on the pivot atom type and isotropic temperature factors being a fraction of that of the pivot atom.
 From X-ray data, hydrogen atoms are only refined isotropically as there are insufficient data to refine them anisotropically.
-Make the Q-peaks visible again by clicking I_Q in `@Toolbox Work` (or **CTRL+Q**).
+Make the Q-peaks visible again by clicking I_Q in `@Toolbox-Work` (or **CTRL+Q**).